puppetlabs/puppet-docs/source/community/trivial_patch_exemption.markdown

 General Guidance for Using this Policy
 -----

-Since, we need to be consistent within Puppet Labs about what we consider trivial, the following is meant to provide general guidance about what is defined as trivial.
+Since, we need to be consistent within Puppet about what we consider trivial, the following is meant to provide general guidance about what is defined as trivial.

 A patch containing any of the following things is not trivial, no matter how short the patch (even if it is less than 10 lines in length):